-Notes to the condensed interim consolidated Financial Statements For the three months ended March 31, 2018
+Notes to the Consolidated Financial Statements For the years ended December 31, 2017 and 2016

 1. Nature of operations and going concern

 (a) Nature of operations

 Jayden Resources Inc. (the "Company") was incorporated under the laws of the Province of British Columbia.
 On October 15, 2015, the Company's common shares ceased trading on the TSE and began trading on the TSX Venture Exchange under the symbol JDN.
 On August 8, 2012, the Company changed its place of jurisdiction and was registered in the Cayman Islands as an exempted company with limited liability by way of continuation.
 Its subsidiary, Jayden Resources (Canada) Inc. ("Jayden Canada") still remains a BC Company.
 The Company is principally engaged in the business of acquiring, exploring and developing interests in mining projects.
 To date, the Company has not generated revenues from its principal activities and is considered to be in the exploration stage.